 All children have individual sleep and rest requirements.
-Our objective is to meet these needs by providing a comfortable, relaxing and safe space to enable their bodies to rest.
+Our objective is to meet each child's need for sleep, rest and relaxation by providing a comfortable, relaxing and safe space to enable their bodies to rest.
 This environment will also be well supervised ensuring all children feel secure and safe at our Service.